Bayesian Optimization in a Billion Dimensions via Random Embeddings: Random Embedding for Bayesian Optimization

 Note that when using this high-dimensional kernel, we are fitting the GP in $D$ dimensions.
 However, the search space is no longer the box $\mathcal{X}$, but it is instead given by the much smaller subspace $\{p_{\mathcal{X}}(\vA\vy): \vy \in {\cal Y} \}$.
 Importantly, in practice it is easier to maximize the acquisition function in this subspace.

 Both kernel choices have strengths and weaknesses.
-The low-dimensional kernel has the benefit of only having to construct a GP in the space of intrinsic dimensionality $d$, whereas the high-dimensional kernel has to construct the GP in a space of extrinsic dimensionality $D$.
+The low-dimensional kernel has the benefit of only requiring the construction of a GP in the space of intrinsic dimensionality $d$, whereas the high-dimensional kernel requires the GP to be constructed in a space of extrinsic dimensionality $D$.
 However, the low-dimensional kernel may waste time exploring in the region of the embedding outside of ${\cal X}$ (see Figure 2) because two points far apart in this region may be projected via $p_{\mathcal{X}}$ to nearby points on the boundary of ${\cal X}$.
-The high-dimensional kernel is not affected by this problem because the search is conducted directly on $\{p_{\mathcal{X}}(\vA\vy): \vy \in {\cal Y} \}$.
+The high-dimensional kernel is not affected by this problem because the search is conducted directly on $\{p_{\mathcal{X}}(\vA\vy): \vy \in {\cal Y} \}$ with distances calculated in $\cal X$ and not in $\cal Y$.

 The choice of kernel also depends on whether our variables are continuous, integer or categorical.
 The categorical case is important because we often encounter optimization problems that contain discrete choices.
 We define our kernel for categorical variables as: